-^{} Subsidiaries of Solaero Global Alternative Fund Limited, the Group's specialised distribution companies.
+^{} Subsidiaries of Solaero Global Alternative Fund Limited, the Group's holder of trademarks and assets.

-^{} There was a legal action of the Lider Product LLC with tax service which has ended in mid May.
-Currently, there is a processes of netting with the tax services.
+^{} There was a legal action against Lider Product LLC by the Ukrainian tax services, which concluded in May 2019.
+Currently, there is a processes of merging it to Starokonstantinovskiy Molochniy Zavod SC.
 For this purpose, the company is unable to document the dissolution and incorporate changes to statute.
-The balance of this Company was incorporated to Starokonstantinovskiy Molochniy Zavod SC last summer.
+The balance of this company was incorporated to Starokonstantinovskiy Molochniy Zavod SC in 2018.